Follow These Sector Thesis Best Practices to Become a Preferred Buyer

 - Develop an informational advantage in future transactions.

-It’s worth noting that the disciplined and timely manner in which you approach sector thesis work makes all the difference in the utility of their investment thesis.
+It’s worth noting that the disciplined and timely manner in which you approach sector thesis work makes all the difference in the utility of the investment thesis.
 Don’t prolong thesis work over the course of several months.
 Given the rate at which deals are moving, if you aren’t educating yourself before a deal comes to light, it will be too late to win.

-Why should PE firms specialize and how will a sector thesis help?
+Why should PE firms specialize, and how will a sector thesis help?

-Many of today’s private equity firms are considered generalists, or industry agnostic — they invest across multiple spaces without specialization.
+Many of today’s private equity firms are considered generalists or industry agnostic — they invest across multiple spaces without specialization.
 In the current market, it’s hard to invest and win in industries and niches you know nothing about.
 Sellers expect more — they want to trust the firm that’s buying their company and know they understand the nuances of their industry.

 Is there an added cost associated with not specializing?